 It’s been quite a while since I’ve chronicled anything about my life here – two years to the date to be precise – so thought I’d dust off the old blog, share what I’ve been up to and a couple of things I’ve learned along the way.

 TLDR: Stepped back from my venture after 3 years of building and toiling.
-Moved back to Vancouver from the UK.
+Leaned back into my community in BC.
 Stepped into the wonderful world of fish and ocean conservation.
 Began formally teaching entrepreneurship.
 Now heading to Singularity University for the summer as a culmination of all of these things.

 Rewinding, one of the hardest personal decisions I had to make in 2016 ( / ever in my life) was stepping down from the active management of my venture.
 Quitting had never been in my DNA, but at the time I felt like I’d been hitting my head repeatedly against a board for three years trying to get serious growth and traction.